-The Department of Aerospace Engineering (http://www.ae.msstate.edu) has eleven tenure-track/tenured faculty positions and five full-time non-tenured faculty.
+The Department of Aerospace Engineering (http://www.ae.msstate.edu) was established in 1932 and provides undergraduate (aeronautics and astronautics) and graduate programs.
+The department has eleven tenure-track/tenured faculty positions and five full-time non-tenured faculty positions.
 With over 400 undergraduate and over 50 graduate students, the department offers an ABET-accredited BS degree in aerospace engineering with concentrations in aeronautics and astronautics as well as an MS degree in aerospace engineering and a PhD degree in engineering with a concentration in aerospace engineering.
 The ASE Department provides Engineering Mechanics instruction in support of multiple engineering disciplines within the Bagley College of Engineering.

 MSU (http://www.msstate.edu) is a comprehensive public institution with an enrollment of more than 21,000 students, located in Starkville, MS. Starkville (http://visit.starkville.org) is a small college town that offers a yearly calendar of diverse cultural events.
 MSU is among the nation's leading major research universities.
 With over 100 tenure-track/tenured faculty members, the Bagley College of Engineering (http://www.bagley.msstate.edu) offers over 30 undergraduate and graduate degree programs across eight different academic engineering departments.